Discerning Reliable Cyber Threat Indicators for Timely Cyber Threat Intelligence: Study Design

 \subsubsection{Threat Intelligence Services}

-Several Threat Intelligence Services~(TIS) are available to gather and organize threat information and IoC.
+Several Threat Intelligence Services~(TISs) are available to gather and organize threat information and IoC.
 The TIS gathers information from diverse sources on a regular basis to help security analysts investigate threats and provide early warnings about attacks.
 Nowadays, there are several TIS available online and freely.
 Researchers utilize VirusTotal to evaluate the files and gather threat information~\cite{peng2019opening}.
-VirusTotal~\cite{VirusTotal} is one of the reliable TIS, employing 75 antivirus software and 62 domain and website scan engines~\cite{vtc}.
-Further, AlienVault OTX~\cite{AlienVault} can be freely accessible to security experts and threat hunters to enable collaborative investigation.
+VirusTotal~\footnote{https://support.virustotal.com/hc/en-us/articles/115002126889-How-it-works} is one of the reliable TIS, employing 75 antivirus software and 62 domain and website scan engines.
+Further, AlienVault OTX\footnote{https://otx.alienvault.com/} can be freely accessible to security experts and threat hunters to enable collaborative investigation.
 Security experts can add suspicious or malicious threat information in the form of a pulse on the AlienVault platform.
 Both VirusTotal and AlienVault communicate with the server via a unique API key.
-URLhaus~\cite{urlhaus} is a project of abuse.ch that captures, monitors, and distributes malicious URLs to assist security experts to protect their systems from cyber-attacks.
+URLhaus\footnote{https://urlhaus.abuse.ch/} is a project of abuse.ch that captures, monitors, and distributes malicious URLs to assist security experts to protect their systems from cyber-attacks.
 URLhaus does not require an API key to connect with the server; direct communication can be established.
-MalwareBazaar~\cite{mb}, like URLhaus, is an abuse.ch project and does not require an API connection to examine IoCs in its database.
+MalwareBazaar\footnote{https://bazaar.abuse.ch/}, like URLhaus, is an abuse.ch project and does not require an API connection to examine IoCs in its database.
 MalwareBazaar accepts hashes rather than IP, URL, domain, and CVEs compared to other threat intelligence services.
 The Malware Information Sharing Platform~(MISP) is an open-source application that enables the collection and sharing of IoCs along with vulnerability information~\cite{wagner2016misp}.
 In MISP, threat information is reported in the form of events: contextual description, threat level, actors, date, etc. All forms of IoCs, including CVE-ID, are searchable in MISP.
 On the other hand, the National Vulnerability Database~(NVD) focuses primarily on collecting information related to software vulnerabilities.
 As NVD and the CVE List are fully synced, any revisions to CVE are instantly reflected in NVD.
 The NIST undertakes the continuing investigation of CVEs and determines threat severity for each vulnerability using Common Vulnerability Scoring System~(CVSS)~\cite{booth2013national}.
-Further, sandbox environments such as JoeSandbox~\cite{joesandbox}, Any.run~\cite{anyrun}, and Intezer~\cite{intezer} provide detailed information about malware from which IoCs can be extracted.
+Further, sandbox environments such as JoeSandbox\footnote{https://www.joesandbox.com/\#windows}, Any.run\footnote{https://any.run/}, and Intezer\footnote{https://www.intezer.com/} provide detailed information about malware from which IoCs can be extracted.
 However, in this study, we employ Threat Intelligence Platforms such as VirusTotal, AlienVault, UrlHaus, MalwareBazaar, MISP, and vulnerability databases like NVD, which were selected based on existing literature~\cite{nayak2019analyzing}~\cite{shin2021twiti}~\cite{liao2016acing}~\cite{wagner2016misp}~\cite{dong2019towards} and their prevalent usage.
 The acceptable levels of various indicators of compromise in TISs are summarized in Table~\ref{tab:TIP_Input}